unixpickle/gym-socket-api/doc/README.md

 This is observation type 0.

-The data in the packet is a JSON string from the space's `to_jsonable` method.
+The JSON format is similar to the observation space's `to_jsonable` method.
+However, tuples are encoded as a list of elements rather than as a list of lists of elements.

 ### Observation: Byte List